 Oh Geez.
 Another Instagram rebrand opinion.

-To set the record straight, you will not find in the following paragraphs a soapbox-bitch-session containing pedantic thoughts on whether or not I like the new Instagram logo, if my life is going to forever be changed because of the new logo and mobile layout or if I think Instagram’s rebranding is a sign that the world is about to end.
+To set the record straight, you will not find here a soapbox-bitch-session containing pedantic ramblings about whether or not I like or dislike the new Instagram logo.
+If my life will be forever changed due to a company's logo or mobile layout, or if I think Instagram’s rebranding is a sign that the world is about to end.
 If that’s what you’re expecting, I’m sorry to disappoint you.
-It’s not gonna happen here.
+It’s not going to happen here.

 What is this big deal with logos and branding?

 Great question.
-And to be quite honest, it really depends who you ask.
-If you do a Google search right now with the terms “Instagram rebrand” or “new Instagram logo”, etc. I assure you, there will a lot of bitching, moaning and peppered inside of all that, you’ll see more bitching and moaning because of the bitching and moaning.
-There’s a whole team of people who love it.
-More who hate it.
-And even more who couldn’t give any less than the F**Ks you give if you hear that someone lost a sock after doing their laundry.
+And to be quite honest, it depends on who you ask.
+If you do a Google search right now with the terms “Instagram rebrand” or “new Instagram logo,” etc., I assure you, there will a lot of bitching, moaning and peppered inside of all that, you’ll see more bitching and whining because of the bitching and moaning.
+There are a whole lot of people who love it and more who hate it.
+And then the group of people couldn’t care less than the F**Ks you give if you hear about someone losing a sock after finishing their laundry.

-If you think about it, the irony is actually quite beautiful.
+If you think about it, the irony is quite beautiful.

 Here’s the thing…